git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchControlXL.md

 * **Send A knobs**: Controls the first send for all 8 tracks of the currently selected track page.
 * **Send B knobs**: Controls the second send for all 8 tracks of the currently selected track page.
-* **Pan/Device knobs**: Controls panorama for all 8 tracks of the currently selected track page or 8 device parameters of the currently selected parameter page of the currently selected device.
+* **Pan/Device knobs**: Controls panorama for all 8 tracks of the currently selected track page or parameters (either from the selected device, track parameters or project parameters).
 This depends on the state of the *Device* button.
 * **Faders**: Control the volume for all 8 tracks on the currently selected track page.
 If one of the 8 *Track Focus* buttons is pressed the function changes to controlling the volume of the first 6 send tracks, the metronome volume (fader 7) and the master volume (fader 8).

 ### Equalizer Mode - 2nd Factory template